kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 The final application can be seen [here](./app/1.html).
 The source code is 2156 bytes when we include a little bit of comments, markup and layout code.

 And with that, this first part is done.
-Read on to see what happens next, as we shrink the code!
+Read [part two](./2) to see what happens next, as we shrink the code!
 There is only one goal: to reduce the number of bytes while keeping the cube as before.